Implement Doctrine for database access

 SCRUM pts - complexity:

-Updated by Laurent Opprecht about 7 years ago
+Updated by Laurent Opprecht over 7 years ago

 I did a dry run: